 Pilates is only for the ladies

-Pilates is low impact workout with pelvic-centric exercises and focuses on core strengthening.
+Pilates is a low impact workout with pelvic-centric exercises and focuses on core strengthening.
 The nature of it may mislead people to think that it is a ladies-only exercise.
 However, the system was founded by Joseph Pilates, a man, with the purpose of rehabilitating soldiers from the World War 2 in mind.
 Initially, the exercise was made for men but it got adopted by both male and female over time!
-Presently, many crossfit gym trainers include pilates in their daily routine because of its injury prevention and conditioning properties.
+Presently, many CrossFit gym trainers include pilates in their daily routine because of its injury prevention and conditioning properties.

 Pilates is too easy!

-If you’re going through pilates with ease, chances are, you aren’t really doing pilates!
+If you’re going through pilates with ease, chances are, you aren’t really doing Pilates!
 The exercise focuses on principles like concentration, control, centering, precision, breath and flow.
 When correctly applied, you’ll sweat while working and strengthening specific areas.
 However, it also depends on the difficulty level of the class and instructor you’re learning from.
 The exercise will work effectively in smaller groups or solo!